IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

         “how God anointed Jesus of Nazareth with the Holy Spirit and with power, who went about doing good and healing all who were oppressed by the devil, for God was with Him.”
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Acts 10:38 (NKJV)</em></p>

-  * Jesus attributes exorcisms to the Spirit of God (Mt 12:28)
+  * Jesus attributes exorcisms to the Spirit of God (Matthew 12:28)

 <p style="font-family: 'Gabriola', serif;">
         “But if I cast out demons by the Spirit of God, surely the kingdom of God has come upon you.”